 Frequently Asked Questions

-Private disability insurance policies vary significantly from policy-to-policy, and so too do the coverage exclusions that apply to insureds.
+Private disability insurance policies vary significantly from policy to policy, as do the coverage exclusions that apply to insureds.

-Despite these variations, there are certain exclusions that are more commonly encountered than others in the disability insurance context.
+Despite these variations, there are certain exclusions more commonly encountered than others in the long-term disability insurance.
 These include, but are not necessarily limited, to exclusions that disqualify coverage to those who have been:

 • Disabled through intentional or self-inflicted injuries